OfficeDev/office-js-docs-pr/excel/excel-add-ins-javascript-reference.md

 _Applies to: Excel 2016, Office 2016_

 Below links show the main level Excel Objects and APIs.
+Each object page contains description of it properties, relations, and methods available on the object.
+Explore the links below to learn more.

 * [Workbook](resources/workbook.md): The top-level object that contains related workbook objects such as worksheets, tables, ranges, etc. It can be used to also list related references.
 * [Worksheet](resources/worksheet.md): A member of the Worksheets collection.
 The Worksheets collection contains all the Worksheet objects in a workbook.